*Registration is Open – Register now for the International Development Week Conference 2018 *

 About the conference

-A diverse panel of speakers and experts will engage and impact youth, community leaders, local changemakers, and scholars in a global conversation about gender equality.
+A diverse panel of speakers and experts will engage and impact community members, industry leaders, local changemakers, and scholars in a global conversation about gender equality.
 Delegates can participate in a collective learning experience about gender equality, while discovering ways and opportunities to take action for positive change.
 Through networking with changemakers at the event, and discovering new opportunities to engage in community-based research, collaborations, and project initiatives, delegates can further their engagement and learning well beyond the conference itself.

 The IDW Conference 2018 will conclude with a plenary, in which a series of recommendations will be drafted and documented, to be potentially sent to the Canadian government body as policy recommendations.
 We invite you to be a part of this dialogue!